strapi/documentation/docusaurus/docs/dev-docs/api/rest.md

 <SideBySideColumn>

-### Create an entry
+### Create a document

-Creates an entry and returns its value.
+Creates a document and returns its value.

-If the [Internationalization (i18n) plugin](/dev-docs/plugins/i18n.md) is installed, it's possible to use POST requests to the REST API to [create localized entries](/dev-docs/plugins/i18n.md#creating-a-new-localized-entry).
+If the [Internationalization (i18n) plugin](/dev-docs/plugins/i18n.md) is installed, it's possible to use POST requests to the REST API to [create localized documents](/dev-docs/plugins/i18n.md#creating-a-new-localized-entry).

 :::note
-While creating an entry, you can define its relations and their order (see [Managing relations through the REST API](/dev-docs/api/rest/relations.md) for more details).
+While creating a document, you can define its relations and their order (see [Managing relations through the REST API](/dev-docs/api/rest/relations.md) for more details).
 :::

 </SideBySideColumn>